The Best Day (Taylor Swift song)

-"The Best Day" is a song written and recorded by American singer-songwriter Taylor Swift for her second studio album, Fearless (2008).
-Produced by Swift and Nathan Chapman, "The Best Day" is an understated song with lyrics dedicated to Swift's parents, most of the verses being to her mother.
+"The Best Day" is a song written and recorded by the American singer-songwriter Taylor Swift for her second studio album, Fearless (2008).
+Produced by Swift and Nathan Chapman, "The Best Day" is an understated folk rock song with a country rock arrangement, with lyrics dedicated to Swift's parents, most of the verses being to her mother.
 A music video containing home footage edited by Swift was released on May 1, 2009, as part of a special Mother's Day promotion through Big Machine Records.

 Music critics praised "The Best Day" for its understated production and tender sentiments.
 The song peaked at number three on the Bubbling Under Hot 100 Singles chart, and 56 on Billboard's Hot Country Songs chart.
 The Recording Industry Association of America (RIAA) in July 2018 certified the track gold, denoting 500,000 units based on sales and stream.

 Swift released a re-recorded version, "The Best Day (Taylor's Version)", as part of her re-recorded album Fearless (Taylor's Version), on April 9, 2021.
 A new music video for "The Best Day (Taylor's Version)", was uploaded onto YouTube on the album's release date.
 The re-recorded version also charted on the US Bubbling Under Hot 100 and Hot Country Songs charts, and won Best Family Feature at the 2021 CMT Music Awards.

 Background and writing

 Taylor Swift released her second studio album, Fearless, on November 11, 2008, through Big Machine Records.
 Swift wrote or co-wrote all tracks and co-produced the album with Nathan Chapman.
 Although much of Fearless is primarily about the challenges of love from a teenage girl's perspectives, a few songs are about life lessons and family love.

-Swift wrote "The Best Day" for Fearless while she was touring in summer 2008 and recorded it in secret without informing her parents.
+Swift wrote "The Best Day" for Fearless while she was touring in summer 2008 and recorded it in secret.
 She dedicated the track to her family for their support of her music career, the emphasis being her mother.
 For the lyrics, she revisited her childhood memories and imagined what language she would use as a child, incorporating the same language into the songwriting.
-Swift recorded "The Best Day" and edited an accompanying home video without telling her mother so as to surprise her on Christmas.
+Swift recorded "The Best Day" and edited an accompanying home video without telling her mother Andrea so as to surprise her on Christmas.
 Swift's mother recalled that when her daughter showed her the song and the video on Christmas Eve, "that's when I lost it.
 And [...]
 I've lost it pretty much every time I've heard that song since."
 The track, as appeared on Fearless, was produced by Swift and Chapman.